Support

 Key Risks

-• Units cannot be traded for at least 1 year after purchase
+- Units cannot be traded for at least 6 months after auction close (subject to reporting status and acquisition timing)

-• Each SPV holds equity in a single company — lack of diversification increases risk
+- Each SPV holds equity in a single company, so lack of diversification increases risk

 Getting Started